 fanSHEN have an unorthodox family of awesome, multi-skilled associate artists with whom we collaborate regularly.
-Here you can meet some of them; click on the pics below to be taken to their own websites.
-As a company, we meet semi-regularly for 'Labs' to share skills and explore ideas.
+Here you can meet some of them; click on the pics to be taken to their websites.

 Al makes and acts in interactive and immersive theatre, as well as regularly working as an after dinner speaker and actor at The Globe.
 Sometimes he also does movies.